daniel-norouzi-m/pre-training-transformers-for-no-arbitrage-implied-volatility-surfaces/README.md

 ## Introduction

-This project introduces an innovative transformer-based model for modeling implied volatility surfaces, uniquely incorporating key market features such as VIX, S&P returns, and asset returns.
-By employing cutting-edge techniques like conditional layer normalization and parametric continuous convolutional networks, the model dynamically adjusts its behavior to reflect current market conditions.
-This adaptive approach significantly enhances the model's robustness and accuracy, especially for less liquid options or those with sparse data.
+This project aims to create a transformer-based model for modeling implied volatility surfaces, uniquely incorporating key market features such as VIX, S&P returns, and asset returns., and ensuring adherence to no-arbitrage constraints.
+The model uses advanced techniques such as Conditional Layer Normalization (CLN), parametric continuous convolutional networks (PCCN), and a Gaussian Error Linear Unit (GELU) activation function.
+The project also employs transfer learning to enhance model performance and adaptability.
 Pre-trained on high-liquidity options, this model exemplifies the power of transfer learning in financial modeling, allowing seamless fine-tuning for specific, less liquid options to deliver precise and reliable predictions.

 ## Model Pipeline

 ![image](https://github.com/daniel-norouzi-m/implied-volatility-surface-with-flow-based-generative-models/assets/108014662/060efec1-8ed4-4300-98c4-d08d03a073b1)

-- **Input Embedding Section**:
+#### Input Embedding Section

+1. **Surface Embedding**:
-  - **Surface Embedding**: Encodes the implied volatility surface into a fixed grid using parametric continuous convolutional filters dynamically generated based on market features.
+   - **Purpose**: Encode the implied volatility surface into a fixed grid.
+   - **Method**: Uses PCCN conditioned on market features (like VIX, S&P returns, and asset returns) and grid point M and T values.
+   - **Additional Steps**: Adds positional encodings based on each grid point's M and T values to incorporate the temporal and moneyness structure.

+2. **Pre Encoder Blocks**:
+   - **Purpose**: Refine the grid embeddings to prepare for the encoder blocks.
-  - **Pre Encoder Blocks**: Refines the grid embeddings with dynamically generated convolutional filters and Conditional Layer Normalization.
+   - **Method**: Utilizes dynamically generated convolutional filters (conditioned on market features and grid point M and T values) and Conditional Layer Normalization (CLN) with residual connections.

-- **Surface Encoding**:
+   - **Structure**: Multiple blocks can be stacked to enhance the representation.

+#### Surface Encoding

+1. **Encoder Blocks**:
-  - **Encoder Blocks**: Captures relationships within the encoded volatility surface using self-attention and feed-forward layers, conditioned by market features.
+   - **Purpose**: Capture relationships within the encoded volatility surface.

-- **Query Embedding Section**:
+   - **Method**: Uses conditional self-attention mechanisms and feed-forward layers, along with CLN and residual connections.
+   - **Structure**: Multiple blocks can be stacked to deepen the model's capacity.

+#### Query Embedding Section

+1. **Query Embedding**:
+   - **Purpose**: Process the query point input.
-  - **Query Embedding**: Processes the query point inputs, adding positional encodings to the embeddings.
+   - **Method**: Uses a learnable embedding for the query point (similar to the [MASK] token in NLP), adding positional encoding specific to the query point.

+2. **Pre Decoder Blocks**:
-  - **Pre Decoder Blocks**: Prepares the query point embeddings for the decoder by enhancing them with market features.
+   - **Purpose**: Enhance query point embeddings with market features.

-- **Surface Decoding**:
+   - **Method**: Similar to pre encoder blocks, but focused on query point embeddings.
+   - **Structure**: Multiple blocks can be stacked for richer embedding refinement.

+#### Surface Decoding

+1. **Decoder Blocks**:
-  - **Decoder Blocks**: Generates the output by attending to the encoded surface data and conditioned query points using cross-attention and Conditional Layer Normalization.
+   - **Purpose**: Generate outputs by attending to encoded surface data and conditioned query points.
+   - **Method**: Uses conditional cross-attention mechanisms and CLN with residual connections.
+   - **Additional Features**: Stores cross-attention weights for later visual analysis using Gaussian kernel smoothing.
+   - **Structure**: Multiple blocks can be stacked to increase the model's depth.

+2. **Output Mapping**:
-  - **Output Mapping**: Maps the decoder output to the target implied volatility value using a fully connected layer.
+   - **Purpose**: Map decoder outputs to implied volatility values.
+   - **Method**: Uses a fully connected layer to produce the final output.

+#### Soft No-Arbitrage Constraints

+1. **Calendar Spread Constraint**:
+   - **Purpose**: Ensure that implied volatilities do not decrease with increasing maturity.
+   - **Method**: Utilizes relevant formulas with derivatives calculated using autograd.

+2. **Butterfly Spread Constraint**:
+   - **Purpose**: Ensure convexity of the implied volatility surface.
+   - **Method**: Utilizes relevant formulas with derivatives calculated using autograd.

+#### Activation Function

+- **GELU (Gaussian Error Linear Unit)**:
+  - **Usage**: Applied throughout the model for non-linear transformations, providing smoother and more effective activation compared to ReLU.

+#### Transfer Learning

+- **Purpose**: Enhance model adaptability and performance.
+- **Method**: Pre-train the model on high-liquidity options, then freeze and add new components to fine-tune with new data.

 ### Input Embedding Section